 Before you begin

 You need to have a UMH cluster.
-If you do not already have a cluster, you can create one by using the Management Console.
+If you do not already have a cluster, you can create one by following the Getting Started guide.

 Open a shell in the cache Pod

-If you have multiple cache Pods, you can select any of them.Click the Pod Shell button to open a shell in the container.
+If you have multiple cache Pods, you can select any of them.Enter the Redis shell:

 redis-cli -a <cache-password>